Size11-15 feet (3.4-4.6 m)

 - Belugas are gregarious, and often hunt and interact in groups.
 Some stocks are migratory, and some are not.

-- It is common for belugas to form groups, called “pods”, of 2 to several dozen individuals.
+- It is common for belugas to form groups, called “pods”, of two to several dozen individuals.

 - Pod structures are very fluid, with individuals moving between different pods.